-Please note all timelines are weather and materials dependent.
+Please note: All timelines are weather and materials dependent.

 Lewis Street parking lot closed

-Crews installing gas lines in central Shakopee
+Crews replacing gas lines on Shakopee properties

 With work continuing on the Metropolitan Council Environmental Services sewer improvement project, the Blue Lake Wastewater Treatment Plant in Shakopee is temporarily re-directing all plant traffic to its west gate in August and September.
 Due to limited visibility at this gate for bicyclists on the Minnesota Valley State Trail along Highway 101 and drivers leaving the plant, bicyclists are encouraged to heed stop signs when approaching the plant.

 Pedestrian bridge at Memorial Park removed

 The Minnesota Valley State Trail's Mill Pond channel pedestrian crossing is closed.
 The bridge, located on the northern edge of Memorial Park, has been removed.
 The city is working with the Minnesota Department of Natural Resources and other partners to explore options for repairing, replacing or completely removing the bridge.